Skip to main content

 Why study Health Foundation Pathway leading to a BSc(Hons) Degree

 During this Health Foundation Pathway, you’ll have the opportunity to develop skills and knowledge, and receive the support required for academic success in higher education.
-This will help you gain the skills to work with people in a variety of settings, as well as foundation knowledge of health-related anatomy and physiology or people and society, depending on which option module you choose.
+This will help you gain the skills to work with people in a variety of settings, as well as foundation knowledge of health-related anatomy and physiology.

 You’ll have the opportunity to progress to careers in diverse areas, including youth work, housing, domestic violence, social prescribing, and drug and alcohol support.